April 2025 Update

 Public Art

-While the new trail will make the corridor easier to travel by foot or bike, art will make the journey enjoyable and enticing.
-The art will establish a bold visual identity that links and reflects Salt Lake City’s East and West sides while welcoming and enhancing the safety of trail users.
+The new trail will make it easier to walk or bike through the corridor—and public art will make the journey more vibrant and welcoming.
+The design will reflect and connect Salt Lake City’s East and West sides while adding color, character, and a sense of safety for trail users.

-Conversations at the February open house at Neighborhood House inspired the artists to focus on the diversity and local nature (including the peafowl!) for the art design.
-The art will be integrated into the viaduct fencing structure and will emulate the nearby Jordan River with wave-like undulations.
-Reflective tape and translucent panels will provide a colorful experience, offering trail users a journey through several local color palettes (think, the blues and purples of the Great Salt Lake; the greens, oranges, and whites of the mountains; etc.), culminating in a “full peacock” on the Poplar Grove side of the viaduct as an entrance to the neighborhood.
+At the February open house, community input inspired the artists to highlight Poplar Grove’s diversity and natural beauty—including the beloved peafowl.
+The art will be built into the viaduct fencing, with wave-like patterns that echo the nearby Jordan River.
+Reflective tape and translucent panels will feature color palettes from across the valley—like the Great Salt Lake’s blues and purples, and the mountain greens and oranges—culminating in a bold “full peacock” on the Poplar Grove side of the viaduct as an entrance to the neighborhood.

 Project Design